jenkinsci/pipeline-plugin/TUTORIAL.md

 # Creating Stages

-By default, flow builds can run concurrently.
+By default, Pipeline builds can run concurrently.
 The `stage` command lets you mark certain sections of a build as being constrained by limited concurrency (or, later, unconstrained).
 Newer builds are always given priority when entering such a throttled stage; older builds will simply exit early if they are preëmpted.